Trust and reputation for circular digital devices

 Today, there are more personal digital devices in the world than people.
 As a result, we are consuming resources beyond the natural boundaries.

-In this project, we will investigate trust and reputation models built on (permissioned) blockchains to improve the transparency, accountability and provenance of user-supplied data about the lifespan of digital devices to report (multimedia portfolios).
+In this project, we will investigate trust and reputation models built on (permissioned) blockchains to improve the transparency, accountability and provenance of user-supplied data about the lifespan of digital devices in a circular economy.
+The project aims to enable new types of trustable digital reports or digital product passports.
 Further, we want to explore how to reward personal or organisational climate change efforts.

 People buy, rent, repair, sell, donate, recycle digital devices and attest these actions supported by user-generated digital content (pictures, geolocation, tags, snapshots, documents) as trust proofs.
 Histories of these multimedia proofs associated with devices allow us to confirm and trace the relevant events along the lifespan of an ICT device to determine social, economic and environmental impacts, a kind of product CV or portfolio, carefully disentangled from personal data of the people involved.
 Devices, with unique identifiers registered in a blockchain, will accumulate associated proofs of key events.